mia-platform/k8s-conformance-cluster/README.md

 As soon as the `kubectl get nodes` command outputs all the 3 nodes, the cluster is ready!

-You may now connect to the cluster using your preferred method.
+You may now implement your preferred method for accessing the Kubernetes cluster from the outside.

 ## Pre-commit hooks install